Games for UU kids and adults

 An excellent resource for theatre games for all ages is Theater Games for the Classroom: A Teacher’s Handbook by Viola Spolin (Northwestern University, 1986).
 It is still in print, is available in many libraries, and is available as a preview on Google Books.

-Create a rope made out of space substance.
+Create an imaginary rope.
 Have the players help you do this.
+Make it real for them!

 Tell the players that we are going to play Tug of War with this imaginary rope.
 Ask the players to pair off with a partner who is of equal strength, or equal size.
 Pairs try this separately, in front of an audience composed of the other players.
 Each person in turn in the pair slowly pulls the other member of the pair towards the imaginary center line, exactly as in playing tug of war with a real rope.
 (You, as the director of the game, can call on them to switch if need be.)